-7. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Assistant Vice President and Director of Admissions.
+7. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Director of Admissions.

 8. Assists with meeting University undergraduate recruitment and enrollment objectives by performing all other duties as assigned.

-The Assistant Director of Admissions - Information Services Coordinator is supervised by the Assistant Vice President and Director of Admissions and supervises student employees working with campus visits and tele-counseling.
+The Assistant Director of Admissions - Information Services Coordinator is supervised by the Director of Admissions and supervises student employees working with campus visits and tele-counseling.

 OFFICE OF HUMAN RESOURCES